 Mung Bean Soup for a Post-Halloween Detox!

 I first wrote this recipe for a slow cooker because that’s most convenient cooking mode for many cooks who work outside the home.
 That was before the advent of the Instant Pot, which can also be scheduled to cook before you get home.
 I’ve switched to cooking mung soup in my Instant Pot on the “chili/beans” setting.
 Or in my traditional pressure cooker, which I’m equally comfortable using.
-Tip: I haven’t tried cooking beans in the slow cooker mode, as one friend told me that she found it less than satisfactory.
+Tip: I haven’t tried cooking beans in the slow cooker mode in the Instant Pot, as one friend told me that she found it less than satisfactory.
 We want our beans well cooked for ease of digestion!
 Also, pressure cooking has been found to be the most effective way of neutralizing lectins when cooking beans.

 If you or your kids plan to eat a lot of Halloween candy, then I highly recommend that you plan a pot of Mung Soup with Vegetables for the day after!
 According to Ayurveda, mung beans are one of the healthiest foods on the planet and the greatest source of vegetarian protein, because they’re so easy to digest.
 This soup is made from whole mung beans, which have a scraping action.
 Translation: eating cooked mung beans will detoxify the body, specifically the colon, liver, kidneys, and the lymph system.